canaanhowell/LWS_CloudPipe_v2/markdown_docs/prompt.md

-# 🚀 Autonomous Cursor Integration Guide: Azure → Snowflake

 ## MISSION PARAMETERS
-**OBJECTIVE:**  load each azure csv into it's corresponding snowflake table using external storage integration and s
+**OBJECTIVE:** modify the pipeline_scripts/load_sungrow_from_azure.py to load all cleaned csv's as specified in config_files\table_mapping to their corresponding snowflake table and rename the script to load_from_azure

-**SUCCESS CRITERIA:** each snowflake table's export is identical to it's corresponding csv
+**SUCCESS CRITERIA:** each snowflake table matches its corresponding azure storage csv identically

-**AUTHORITY LEVEL:** Full autonomy - proceed without permission requests unless facing destructive operations
+**AUTHORITY LEVEL:** Full autonomy - proceed to troubleshooting/debugging using this document as a guide without asking user for directions

-**FAILURE RECOVERY:** When multiple modules fail, escalate by trying alternative approaches rather than stopping to ask human for review

 ## OPERATIONAL FRAMEWORK

 ### Pre-Flight Checklist
-1. **Always check `progress.md` and objective-related scripts before ANY action** - avoid duplicate work
+1. **Check `progress.md` and `log.json` to gain context before taking ANY action** - avoid duplicate work
-2. **Update `progress.md` after EVERY operation** - successful or failed
+2. **Update `log.json` using `logger.py` after EVERY operation** - successful or failed
-3. **Try python scripts before powershell scripts** - unless powershell is
+3. **Default to using python scripts before powershell scripts** - unless powershell is required
-4. **Reuse existing scripts when possible** but check that variables match current project values
-5. **Default to python scripts unless powershell instead clearly saves time**
+4. **Do not create new csv files, tables, stages, procedures, or integrations unless prompted to do so.**
-4. **Create backups of the main project scripts before modifying** - don't break something that's already working
+5. **Create backup of pipeline script before modifying** - don't break something that's already working, use "v1", "v2" naming
-4. **Create and run success-verification script before declaring success** -
+6. **Create and run success-verification script before declaring success on objective**
-5. **Use relevant emojis in your communication with user, but not in scripts**
+7. **Use emojis in your communication with user, but no emojis in scripts**

 ### Decision Tree: Error Response Protocol